Monitoring of pollution levels

 Air quality monitoring locations in Wirral

-There are Automatic Urban Rural Network (AURN) monitoring stations in Birkenhead and Tranmere;
+Wirral Council undertakes monitoring of Nitrogen Dioxide levels using passive diffusion tubes.
+There are also Automatic Urban Rural Network (AURN) monitoring stations located in Birkenhead and Tranmere;

 Latest air quality information